jariperttunen/lukeghg/GHG_INVENTORY_RESULT_FILES.md

 The GHG inventory results read by `run-ghg-master.sh` and `run-eu529-ghg-master.sh` assume that LULUCF and KPLULUCF file names begin with *LU* and *KP* respectively.
 The file name suffix should be *.csv* used for csv files.
-There is no need to use *LULUCF* or *KPLULUCF* to start the file name but shorten them and use spared characters to describe the content of the file.
+There is no need to use *LULUCF* or *KPLULUCF* to start the file name but shorten them and use spared characters to describe the content of the file. **Note** that EU529 submission requires the year 1990 for CL and GL land use.
+These files will begin as *KPEU529*.

 Try to indicate first in the file name, as much it is possible and feasible, the place in CRFreporter where the content of the file is to appear.
 For example *LU4A1xxx.csv* guides the reader